kritch83/KRGN-Stratnum/README.md

-# stratnum
+# KRGN stratnum

-Solo stratum mining server + dashboard for **Kerrigan (KRGN)**, **equihash 192/7 and 200/9** — either one, or both at once, each on its own stratum port.
+Solo stratum mining server + customizable themed (80s themes, thats right) dashboard using ZMQ for **Kerrigan (KRGN)**, **equihash 192/7 and 200/9** — either one, or both at once, each on its own stratum port.

 ![dashboard](dash.png)

 Pure Node.js, **zero npm dependencies**.
-Point it at your own kerrigan node, point your GPUs at it, and every block you find pays your address directly.
+Point it at your own kerrigan node, point your GPUs & ASICs at it, and every block you find pays your address directly.

 ```
 GPU rigs (miniZ / GMiner)  ──stratum tcp──▶  stratnum  ──JSON-RPC──▶  kerrigan node